lyrx/ethsigner/Readme.md

 GLIP introduces a Web3 based approach to redefining the business model of intellectual property.

-Ebooks and also other textual content  is being "dissolved" into a database.
+Ebooks and also other textual content  is being "dissolved" into the GLIP.
 That content will be offered on an "all-you-can-read" basis, not as "monolithic" entities.

 I am shifting the paradigm from ownership of entire texts to access to portions of content.